HARIHARAN2522/champ/my-app-docs/docs/features/workflow/aws.md

+# AWS
 Automate your AWS infrastructure with a guided, visual workflow — no CLI, no Terraform files, no guesswork.

-The **AWS Cloud Workflow** in CloudMaSa walks you through a 5-step process to securely connect, configure, and deploy AWS resources in minutes.
-Whether you're provisioning an S3 bucket, launching an EKS cluster, or setting up a full CI/CD pipeline, everything is done through an intuitive UI that generates production-ready Infrastructure-as-Code behind the scenes.
+The **AWS Cloud Workflow** in CloudMaSa walks you through a 5-step process to securely connect, configure and deploy AWS resources in minutes.
+Whether you're provisioning an S3 bucket, launching an EKS cluster or setting up a full CI/CD pipeline, everything is done through an intuitive UI that generates production-ready Infrastructure-as-Code behind the scenes.

 All deployments are:
 -  **Secure**: Credentials encrypted, least-privilege enforced